NeighTools/UnityDoorstop/docs/dist_readme.md

 ## Using Doorstop to execute assemblies

-Doorstop will execute any managed .NET 3.5 assembly with a valid [entry point](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/main-and-command-args/).
+Doorstop will execute any managed .NET assembly (version depends on version of Mono used by the game) with a valid [entry point](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/main-and-command-args/).
 In nutshell any of the following signatures are considered a valid entry point:

 ```csharp
 public static void Main();